SiobhanBaines/Ciara-and-Sams-Big-Day/bugs.md

 After adding stripe_pid to `checkout = Checkout(group_id=group_id, gift_amount=gift_amount, stripe_pid=stripe_pid)` there is only one checkout object ![image](images/bugs/checkout_one_object.png), [detail of checkout object](images/bugs/checkout_one_object_with_pid.png)

 ### Flake 8 remaining issues
 The issues below related to the upload code from [upload-csv](https://ramramesh1374.medium.com/upload-csv-using-django-bulk-create-c75b28fc19f0).
 In the code to 'execute the generate objects in bulk_create' it states `msg = Menu.objects.bulk_create(objs)` in menus/views.py.
-I beleive
+I beleive there

 `./menus/views.py:40:13: F841 local variable 'msg' is assigned to but never used`